Skip to Content

 What is a chicken drumstick?

 Chicken drumsticks are sold with the bone in and the skin still on.
 This is important when cooking as the skin helps to retain the chicken juices which tenderise the chicken meat.
-They are kid friendly, enabling kids to serve themselves and hold the bone to eat the drumstick - just like King Henry VIII and his courtiers.
+They are kid-friendly, letting them to serve themselves and hold the bone to eat the drumstick - just like King Henry VIII and his courtiers.

 Chicken drumsticks have the same amount of edible meat as a chicken thigh portion, ranging from 70-75% edible meat.
 The dark meat is tougher than lean chicken breasts but is also considered to be one of the tastiest parts of the chicken.